 Dentures in Greensboro, NC

-For decades, full and partial dentures have provided people missing one, 2 or all of their teeth natural-looking and reliable tooth replacement.
+For decades, full and partial dentures have provided people missing one, two, or all of their teeth with natural-looking and reliable tooth replacement.
 Dr. Michelle H. Mottinger recommends several types of dentures for her patients, working with each one to determine what option is best.

 Types Of Dentures